 - Cover and refrigerate for 12 to 15 hours, rotating the turkey at least once while it brines.

-- Rinse the turkey thoroughly and pat dry.
+- Rinse the turkey thoroughly before heading out to the smoker.